-Given that veterans were sampled using a snowball approach, the sample is likely better connected to NGOs and Received Benefit other veterans than to the overall veteran population, which No disability 97 % may skew some of the results of the survey.
-Registered disability 99 % 2 IREX is currently working with a local consultant to facilitate the creation of the e-registry by a local software devel- Unregistered disability 98 % opment company.
+Given that veterans were sampled using a snowball ap- Received Benefit proach, the sample is likely better connected to NGOs and other veterans than to the overall veteran population, which No disability 97 % may skew some of the results of the survey.
+Registered disability 99 % 2 IREX is currently working with a local consultant to facilitate the creation of the e-registry by a local software development company.
+Unregistered disability 98 %